 2 stalks celery chopped

-3 stalks celery, with leaves for stock
+3 stalks celery, with leaves for stock1 bell pepper chopped

 4+ garlic cloves (you can never have enough garlic!)